TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 </html>
 ~~~

-So, this code checks to see if there is a user defined... if so it offers a welcome message, and if NOT then it shows the login form.
+So, this code checks to see if there is a user-defined... if so it offers a welcome message, and if NOT then it shows the login form.
 Neat!

 As one last step... let's make that log out link actually work for us.
 As you can see it's simply sending us to `/log-out` so all we need to do is add a route for that in our app.js.
 Conveniently, the passport middleware adds a logout function to the `req` object, so logging out is as easy as this: